w8t/stake-packs-manager/README.md

 - [Greasemonkey](https://www.greasespot.net/)

 ### Install Steps
-1. Install a userscript manager extension (links above)
+1. Install a userscript manager extension from the links above
-2. Click on the raw file link: [stake-packs-manager.user.js](stake-packs-manager.user.js)
+2. Open the raw script file: [stake-packs-manager.user.js](https://raw.githubusercontent.com/w8t/stake-packs-manager/main/stake-packs-manager.user.js)
-3. Your userscript manager will prompt you to install
+3. Your userscript manager will detect the script and prompt installation
 4. Click "Install" or "Confirm Installation"
+5. Navigate to Stake.us and the Packs game to start using

 ## Usage 💡